basarat/eze/README.md

   }
 }
 ```
 This builds the demos out to the specified folder.
-HTML + JavaScript 🌹.
+HTML + JavaScript.
+You can push that folder to s3 or surge.sh or even github  🌹

 # Demo